It’s been a stressful 2 months.

 But, I can’t celebrate yet.
 In fact, for as cool, calm and collected as I really and truly am, holding burn out at bay, I am single minded on what I hope is the conclusion to this unending ARD.

 The first ARD, on the last day of February, was pretty contentious.
-I had hired an advocate, a friend, to charge into battle with me.
+I had hired an advocate to charge into battle with me.
 She had done an evaluation on my son and found, that even after all of the remediation he has had, that there were a couple of key underlying weaknesses that could and would bring forth a plateau that he would find very frustrating.

 To throw a curve ball into this dynamic: